 The great thing about this hotel is that all rooms and public areas were redone, as was the fitness center.
 This means that the hotel feels super swish and contemporary.
 The hotel has 74 guestrooms, including 14 elegant suites, which are very large and opulent.
 Floor-to-ceiling windows in the suites show off views across Lake Geneva, and most suites have separate tubs, walk-in showers, and a feature I love; many have fireplaces and even outdoor terraces.

-The Grace Kelly Suite is the top choice with full of sophisticated art deco design, a separate entrance, and a large outdoor private terrace.
+The Grace Kelly Suite is the top choice, full of sophisticated art deco design, a separate entrance, and a large outdoor private terrace.

 There’s no spa or pool, but there is a fitness room if jogging around the lake doesn’t appeal.

-There are two restaurants overseen by executive chef Alessio Corda offering a contemporary, seasonal menu in the Living Room.
+Two restaurants overseen by executive chef Alessio Corda offer a contemporary, seasonal menu in the Living Room.
 The signature dish is the risotto mantecato which is excellent.
 Their Fiskebar feels like a Scandinavian fish market with an open kitchen where Nordic fusion dishes are designed.